hvitis/OpenSourceBookQuotes/content/poor-father-rich-father.md

 imageMeta:
   attribution: Kiosaki
   attributionLink: https://unsplash.com/photos/8lnbXtxFGZw
-featured: true
+featured:
 author: hvitis
 date: Tue Jun 12 2018 17:50:59 GMT+0100 (IST)
 tags:
   - economy
+  - money
+  - savings
 ---

 ## Rich Dad, Poor Dad
-### Robert T. Kiyosaki
+### by Robert T. Kiyosaki

 This book was bought by me a few years ago I think.
-I bought it in polish and have it untill this day.
+I bought it in polish and have it until this day.
 Unfortunately I did not read it at that time.
 It seemed cliche for me.
 Maybe because of translation, I don't know.
-Now I'm reading it in Spanish and I'm really satistied.
+Now I'm reading it in Spanish and I'm really satisfied.
 I'm learning Spanish and the sound of economic vocabulary is great in that language.

 > Las oportunidades van y vienen, y ser capaz de tomar decisiones es una habilidad fundamental.

 That is why I'm always trying to catch the opportunities.
-That's why I always write them down, I always try to follow them - maybe it's childish because I never will get all of them but I'm just giving life a chance in monents that are worth it.
+That's why I always write them down, I always try to follow them - maybe it's childish because I never will get all of them but I'm just giving life a chance in moments that are worth it.

 > La majorparte del tiempo no te habla, solo te va empujando por ahi.
 Sin embargo, cada empujon es su forma de decir: "Despierta, hay algo que quiero que aprendas.